Georges Robert (admiral)

+He was born in Courseulles on 31 January 1875, and died in Paris on 2 March 1965.

 Biography

 Family and education

-Georges Robert came from a family of manufacturers, who produced high quality hand made lace.
+Georges Robert came from a family of manufacturers, who produced high-quality, hand-made lace.
 In 1893, at the age of eighteen, he entered the École navale, after studying at the Institution Saint-Joseph in Caen, then at the Naval College in Cherbourg.
 Georges Robert was appointed ensign in 1900 and took part in an eighteen-month campaign in Madagascar.

 First World War

-As a lieutenant, he commanded the submarine Phoque, then the destroyer Mameluk in 1915.
+In 1915, as a lieutenant, he commanded the submarine Phoque, then the destroyer Mameluk.
 He took part in the naval operations in the Dardanelles campaign, where he was involved in rescuing the shipwrecked crew of the state transport Admiral Hamelin.
-After graduating from the École de guerre navale, he became a frigate captain in 1916 and commanded the torpedo boat Commandant Rivière, then the torpedo boat Casque.
+After graduating from the École de guerre navale, he became a frigate captain in 1916 and commanded the torpedo boat Commandant Rivière.
+Then he commanded the torpedo boat Casque.

 Between the wars

-He was promoted to captain in 1921, Rear admiral in 1926, vice admiral in 1930, and appointed inspector general of maritime forces in the Mediterranean in 1932.
-He was awarded the Grand Cross of the Legion of Honour in 1909.
-In the year he reached the age of retiral, he was admitted to the 2nd section in 1937 with the rank and designation of admiral.
+He was promoted to captain in 1921, rear admiral in 1926, vice admiral in 1930, and was appointed inspector general of maritime forces in the Mediterranean in 1932.
+He was awarded the Grand Cross of the Legion of Honour in 1936.
+In 1937, the year he reached the age of retirement, he was admitted to the 2nd section with the rank of admiral.